apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/7-use_gpus.md

 MXNet requries that users explicitly move data between devices.
 But several operators such as `print`, and `asnumpy`, will implicitly move data to main memory.

 ## Choosing GPU Ids
-If you have multiple GPUs on your machine, MXNET can access each of them through 0-indexing.
+If you have multiple GPUs on your machine, MXNet can access each of them through 0-indexing.
 As you saw before, the first GPU was accessed using `npx.gpu(1)`, and the second using `npx.gpu(1)`.
 This extends to however many GPUs your machine has.
 So if your machine has 8 GPUs, the last GPU is accessed using `npx.gpu(7)`.
 This allows you to select what GPUs to use for operations and training.
 You might find it particularly useful when you want to training multiple networks on separate GPUs.

 ## Run an operation on a GPU